Hospitals respond to COVID-19; Dartmouth delays some procedures

-LEBANON, N.H. — Dartmouth-Hitchcock Health announced Monday that it would begin delaying certain elective procedures, owing supply shortages caused by the COVID-19 outbreak.
+Dartmouth-Hitchcock Health announced Monday that it would begin delaying certain elective procedures, due to supply shortages caused by the COVID-19 outbreak.
 Other hospitals in the region have also announced steps they’re taking to limit the virus’ spread.

 Dartmouth-Hitchcock Health (DH-H) said in an email that it will be reaching out to those patients impacted.
 Any patient not receiving a call should show up to their appointment as scheduled.
 Doctor’s appointments and well visits are not affected and all DH-H hospitals are still open.